 (a) A warning may be given so that the competitor may have the opportunity to correct the fault.
-In the case of a serious violation of safety regulations, the Chief Range Safety Officer, Arena Director or other competition official certified by NHSRA has the authority to impose immediate disqualification on the competitor.

-(b) If the competitor does not correct the fault before the next shot, 10 points shall be deducted from his score.
+In the case of a serious violation of safety regulations, the Supervisor has the authority to impose immediate disqualification on the competitor. (b) If the competitor does not correct the fault before the next shot, 10 points shall be deducted from his score.